 - Inbrija is a brand (trade) name for a levodopa inhalation that may be used to treat intermittent OFF episodes in people with Parkinson's disease (PD).
 An OFF period describes a return of PD symptoms between regular doses of levodopa/carbidopa.

 - Research has shown that symptoms of Parkinson's disease are associated with the depletion of dopamine in the brain.
 Administering dopamine to treat Parkinson's disease is ineffective because it does not cross the blood-brain barrier.
 But levodopa, a precursor of dopamine, does cross the blood-brain barrier and appears to be converted to dopamine in the brain.
 Administering Inbrija increases levels of dopamine in the brain which helps to relieve the symptoms of Parkinson's disease.

-- Inbrija belongs to the class of medicines known as dopaminergic antiparkinsonism agents.
-It may also be called a dopamine antiparkinsonian agent or a dopamine agonist.
+- Inbrija belongs to the class of medicines known as dopaminergic antiparkinsonian agents.
+It may also be called a dopamine agonist.

 - May be used to treat intermittent OFF episodes in people with Parkinson's disease already treated with carbidopa/levodopa.

 - Because Inbrija is an inhalation, it offers more rapid absorption and a quicker onset of effect compared with oral levodopa formulations.

 - Effective at relieving symptoms such as slowness, stiffness, or rigidity due to declining plasma levodopa levels in patients with PD.
 In some cases may treat PD tremors as well.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: